santisbon/InvokeAI/docs/installation/INSTALL_DOCKER_CLOUD.md

 <!--ts-->
 <!--te-->

-# Docker on a cloud instance
+# Containers in the cloud

 We'll use a cloud environment to illustrate the process of deploying to a container on an **amd**64 machine that can use CUDA with an NVIDIA GPU.